Amazon Dropshipping: The Complete Guide & Killer Tools

 How To Dropship On Amazon

-For a dropshipping store, the professional account is definitely the way to go.
-The $0.99 per item fees can eat away at your profit margins.
-Plus, most dropshippers have the goal to sell in high volume anyway.
-So it’s just a better investment to sign up with a professional account.
+For a dropshipping store with higher sales volumes, the professional account is definitely the way to go.
+That’s because the $0.99 per item will eventually eat away at your profit margins.

 Registering an account with Amazon is easy.
 Just go to Amazon Seller’s Central and follow the prompts that will tell you what information to input.